Matt Parry

 Writer, Director & Producer

 Matt grew up in Nottingham and began playing the trombone aged 11, after asking his brass teacher if he might learn the trumpet but being told his lips were too big for that instrument.
-This of course was a lie but his canny teacher (and a trumpet player), Gerald Douglas, had enough trumpet students already and needed another trombonist to make up the school band.
-Thus ultimately Matt’s career was determined by a little fib, but, not possessing the dishonest tendencies of a typical trumpet player, Matt has always been grateful to have ended up on the finest instrument of them all: the trombone.
+This, of course, was a lie but his canny teacher (and a trumpet player), Gerald Douglas, had enough trumpet students already and needed another trombonist to make up the school band.
+Thus ultimately Matt’s career was determined by a little fib, but, not possessing the typical dishonest tendencies required to make it as a professional trumpet player, Matt has always been grateful to have ended up on the finest instrument of them all: the trombone.

-Matt benefitted from Gerald’s brilliant tuition for several years before moving to the equally canny, Pete Lacey, for more advanced studies, alongside joining the Nottingham Youth Orchestra with the esteemed Doug Wilkie as brass coach (possibly the canniest of them all).
-The expert guidance of these three chaps, along with the incredible musical atmosphere provided at the time by Nottingham High School and the Nottingham Youth Orchestra (including tours to Venice, Barcelona, Cyprus, New York, Boston, Toronto and the Edinburg Festival), provided Matt with a solid musical foundation in life which is sadly unavailable to many young people in the UK today; something that has to change.
-It also demonstrated to Matt the kind of life that a working musician might expect: performing the most profound intellectual and emotional music around the globe, whilst getting as drunk as possible wherever you might end up.
+Matt benefitted from Gerald’s brilliant tuition for several years before moving to the equally canny specialist trombone teacher, Pete Lacey, for more advanced studies, alongside joining the Nottingham Youth Orchestra with the esteemed Doug Wilkie as brass coach (possibly the canniest of them all).
+The expert guidance of these three chaps, along with the incredible musical atmosphere provided at the time by Nottingham High School and the Nottingham Youth Orchestra (including tours to Venice, Barcelona, Cyprus, New York, Boston, Toronto and the Edinburgh Festival), provided Matt with a solid musical foundation in life which is sadly unavailable to many young people in the UK today; something that has to change.
+It also demonstrated to Matt the kind of life that a working musician might expect: performing the most profound intellectual and emotional music around the globe, whilst getting as drunk as possible in whatever bar you might end up afterwards.

 So after a minor detour to study a BSc in Mathematics at King’s College London (graduating in 2000), Matt went on to the Royal Academy of Music for a PGDip in Performance.
 (Whilst doing his maths degree he had been living with an old schoolfriend who was at RAM and seemed to be having a lot more fun than Matt was, playing concerts and going to parties, rather than sitting alone in his bedroom doing equations.)
 Once at music college, Matt enjoyed world class tuition from the likes of Denis Wick, Dudley Bright, Sue Addison, John Wallace and James Watson, but it was Denis in particular, who spent at least as much time discussing business ideas with Matt as he did about telling him how to play the trombone, who perhaps planted the seed for founding his own publishing company: The Opus Pocus.

-However Matt first wanted to pursue a career in performance and, after graduating from RAM in 2002, he began freelancing on the London scene with many orchestras, big bands and pop bands, the highlights of which included working with Moscow City Ballet, Philharmonia of the Nations, Klangforum Wein, Fine Arts Brass, Welsh National Opera, NYJO, The Matthew Herbert Big Band, The Bootleg Beatles and pop band Alfie, and being appointed Principal Trombone of the English Symphony Orchestra from 2004-2012.
+However Matt first wanted to pursue a career in performance and, after graduating from RAM in 2002, he began freelancing on the London scene with many orchestras, big bands and pop bands, the highlights of which included working with Moscow City Ballet, Philharmonia of the Nations, Klangforum Wein, Fine Arts Brass, Welsh National Opera, NYJO, The Matthew Herbert Big Band, The Bootleg Beatles and pop band Alfie, and was appointed Principal Trombone of the English Symphony Orchestra; a position he held from 2004-2012.
 Matt also taught peripatetic brass students, from beginner to post-grade eight, for Haringey Music Service, Richmond Music Trust and Hounslow Music Service alongside leading hundreds of music workshops in primary schools around the UK for Education Group Ltd.

-From 2002-2007, he volunteered as the Treasurer for the British Trombone Society, where - aside from looking after all the treasure - he helped relaunch its magazine and website, as well as working hard to restructure its management and membership model so that this fine society could continue to promote the trombone to the people of Britain and to friends from around the world, especially the younger generation, to the present day.
+From 2002-2007, Matt volunteered as Treasurer for the British Trombone Society, where - aside from looking after all the treasure - he helped relaunch its magazine and website, as well as restructuring its management and membership model so that this fine society could continue to promote the trombone to the people of Britain and friends from around the world (especially the younger generation) up to the present day.

-Matt also began playing on West End shows and tours, which eventually became his main career.
-He has worked professionally on pretty much every show that has a trombone on it including: Annie, Annie Get Your Gun, Book of Mormon, Calamity Jane, Carousel, Chicago, Chitty Chitty Bang Bang, Evita, Fiddler on the Roof, Funny Girl, Happy Days, In The Heights, Kiss Me Kate, La Cage aux Folles, Legally Blonde, Les Miserables, Motown The Musical, My Fair Lady, Oklahoma!, Oliver!, Scottsboro Boys, Sunset Boulevard, Sweeney Todd, The Sound of Music, The Witches of Eastwick, The Wizard of Oz, Thoroughly Modern Millie, West Side Story, White Christmas and Wicked.
+Around this time Matt also began playing on West End shows and tours, which eventually became his main career.
+He has worked professionally on pretty much every show that has a trombone on it, the A-Z of which includes: Annie, Annie Get Your Gun, Book of Mormon, Calamity Jane, Carousel, Chicago, Chitty Chitty Bang Bang, Evita, Fiddler on the Roof, Funny Girl, Happy Days, In The Heights, Kiss Me Kate, La Cage aux Folles, Legally Blonde, Les Miserables, Motown The Musical, My Fair Lady, Oklahoma!, Oliver!, Scottsboro Boys, Sunset Boulevard, Sweeney Todd, The Sound of Music, The Witches of Eastwick, Thoroughly Modern Millie, West Side Story, White Christmas, Wicked and Wizard of Oz.
 Matt is also pretty sure he holds the world record for ‘playing the show Hairspray the most times’ having done five tours of it and thus playing that show at least a thousand times.
-Other highlights from his touring days include Chicago in Seoul, Chitty Chitty Bang Bang in Singapore and the The Sound of Music in Beirut.
+Other highlights from his touring days included playing Chicago in Seoul, Chitty Chitty Bang Bang in Singapore and the The Sound of Music in Beirut.

-So he founded The Opus Pocus, firstly by approaching an old schoolfriend Sam Morris, a multitalented actor, musician and comedian, who created the voices of Grandma Dingley and the Evil Genie, and Jess Murphy, who is both a professional musician (a violinist friend from RAM) and professional actor (appearing in Warhorse at the National Theatre and the film version of Sweeney Todd amongst other productions) who created the voice of Princess Scheherazade, before bringing on board Greg Arrowsmith (Musical Director for Panto at the Palladium and the best MD in the business) to conduct the orchestra (over 120 professional musician friends who all agreed to record for royalties only to help Matt get the project off the ground) and finally Nigel Garton (a friendly spy from the Chitty Chitty Bang Bang tour) to complete the other voices.
-He also approached Brian Blessed (“The loudest human being I’ve ever had in my studio” - our sound enghineer) and Rory Bremner (who’s impressions of Brian Blessed were nearly as loud) just by phoning up their agents and was delighted they were both up for being involved.
+So he founded The Opus Pocus, firstly by approaching an old schoolfriend Sam Morris, a multi-talented actor, musician and comedian, who created the voices of Grandma Dingley and the Evil Genie for 1001 Arabian Nights, and Jess Murphy, who is both a professional musician (a violinist friend from RAM) and professional actor (appearing in Warhorse at the National Theatre and the film version of Sweeney Todd amongst other productions) who created the voice of Princess Scheherazade, before bringing on board Greg Arrowsmith (Musical Director for Panto at the Palladium and the best MD in the business) to conduct the orchestra (over 120 professional musician friends who all agreed to record for royalties rather than an upfront fee to help Matt get the project off the ground) and finally Nigel Garton (a friendly spy from the Chitty Chitty Bang Bang tour) to complete the other voices.
+He also approached Brian Blessed (“The loudest human being I’ve ever had in my studio” - Stakeout Studios sound engineer) and Rory Bremner (who’s impressions of Brian Blessed were nearly as loud) and was delighted they were both up for being involved, and so much fun to work with.

-Alongside these legends, Matt approached some incredible illustrators (Faye Simms, Miker Rivero / ArtMiker Studios, Matteo Pincelli) and some fantastic designers and web developers (Mandy Norman, Dynamic Sales Solutions and James Topp - who also played Horn on the orchestral recording) and sound/mastering engineers Prozone Music, Stakeout Studios and Andrew Smillie (our man at the BBC), and with a successful Kickstarter campaign and through winning the national Intuit StartUp Britain competition, Matt was finally about to fully launch The Opus Pocus with a series of concerts with the BBC National Orchestra of Wales when Covid happened…
+Alongside these legends, Matt approached some incredible illustrators (Faye Simms, Miker Rivero of ArtMiker Studios, Matteo Pincelli) and some fantastic designers and web developers (Mandy Norman, Dynamic Sales Solutions and James Topp - who also played Horn on the orchestral recording) and sound/mastering engineers Prozone Music, Stakeout Studios and Andrew Smillie (our man at the BBC), and with a successful Kickstarter campaign and through winning the national Intuit StartUp Britain competition, Matt was finally about to fully launch The Opus Pocus with a series of concerts with the BBC National Orchestra of Wales …when Covid happened.